mathworks/exploratory-data-analysis/Seminar02_Outliers.md

 end
 ```

 `trainAutoencoder` only provides one hidden layer.
-You can define more complicated deep learning network for the autoencoder, for example, [Time Series Anomaly Detection Using Deep Learning](https://uk.mathworks.com/help/deeplearning/ug/time-series-anomaly-detection-using-deep-learning.html).
-MATLAB also provides built\-in function [`deepSignalAnomalyDetector`](matlab: doc deepSignalAnomalyDetector) in Signal Processing Toolbox.
+You can [train stacked autoencoders](http://127.0.0.1:60369/static/help/deeplearning/ug/train-stacked-autoencoders-for-image-classification.html) or define more complicated deep learning network for the autoencoder, for example, [Time Series Anomaly Detection Using Deep Learning](https://uk.mathworks.com/help/deeplearning/ug/time-series-anomaly-detection-using-deep-learning.html).
+MATLAB also provides built\-in function [`deepSignalAnomalyDetector`](matlab: doc deepSignalAnomalyDetector) in Signal Processing Toolbox to use either LSTM Autoencoder or convolutional encoder to detect outliers in signals.

 View the autoencoder graphic diagram.